 Certain dietary adjustments may help alleviate an acute episode of diarrhea and reduce the risk of further complications.
 Examples include:

 • Eating bland foods: Bland, easy-to-digest foods reduce the risk of further GI upset and diarrhea.
-A popular dietary option for an upset stomach is the BRAT diet, which is an acronym of the following bland foods:
+A popular dietary option for an upset stomach is the BRAT diet, which is an acronym for the following bland foods:

 • banana